-Also in the Ormond Beach area, Rockefeller Gardens Park overlooks Halifax River and hosts some of Daytona Beach’s top events.
+Also in the Ormond Beach area, Rockefeller Gardens Park overlooks Halifax River and hosts some of Daytona’s top events.
 In fact, wedding ceremonies, Movies on the Halifax and Art in the Park all occur here.

-With water access and green space, visitors also enjoy a leisurely walk or fish from the pier.
+With water access and green space, visitors also enjoy leisurely walks and pier fishing.
 While exploring Rockefeller Gardens Park, check out the historic Casements.
 This site once served as John D. Rockerfeller’s winter home.

 Looking for a game of disc golf?
 Head to Tuscawilla Park on Orange Avenue.
 This spot was originally established as a disc golf course, however visitors will also find a playground, nature trails and picnic area.